tejakathari007/Rabbitmq_POC/README.md

-Welcome to the Rabbitmq_POC !

-          In this I am just sending two queues Bravo and Charlie with a parameter each.
+In this Rabbitmq_POC, I am just sending two queues Bravo and Charlie with a parameter each.
 Just using a default exchange mechanism.

 Pre-Requisites:

 1)Download and install Erlang from "https://www.erlang.org/downloads" suited for your OS.